marvasgit/kubestatewatch/README.md

 ## Resources

-To manage the resources being watched, use the following command, changes will be saved to `$HOME/.diffwatcher.yaml`.
+To manage the resources being watched, use the following command, changes will be saved to `$HOME/.statemonitor.yaml`.

 ```
-$ diffwatcher resource -h
+$ statemonitor resource -h

 manage resources to be watched

 Usage:
-  diffwatcher resource [flags]
+  statemonitor resource [flags]
-  diffwatcher resource [command]
+  statemonitor resource [command]

 Available Commands:
   add         adds specific resources to be watched